debroglie27/API_Perf_Check_App/README.md

 * To know more about api_perf_check refer this [link](resources/api_perf_check.pptx)

 ## Initial Setup
+The initial setup is described using SAFE as an example, you need to configure it as per your use case.
 ### Configuring hosts and ports

 * the config.py file in client_end_script